BadWolfGames/garrysbots/README.md

 <h2>Credits</h2>
 * LuaBanana - Created the orginal gamemode.
-* mahalis - Created the orginal gamemode.
+* craze - Created the orginal gamemode.
+* mahalis - Core explosion effect.
-* craze - Code changes?
+* suicidal.banana - Making the orginal SUI scoreboard.
 * Saint-Wish - Maintaining and developing the current gamemode.
 * Tigerkev - Some help here and there.